moslem-tg/forksand-ki5/README.md

 It remains to finish and check power circuits for this list.

-Teh first draft of the Board in progress.
+The first draft of the Board in progress.

 (C) 2018, Fork Sand, Inc.